ermaheshgiri/FileVault/README.md

 npm start

-Frontend runs on:
+Frontend runs at:

 http://localhost:3000

-🧪 How to Use the Application
+🧪 How the Application Works

-Register at /register

-Login using registered credentials

-Upload files (single or multiple)

-Share files:

-With specific users (via email)
+User registers & logs in

+JWT token stored in browser

+User uploads one or more files

+Files appear in dashboard

+Owner can:

+Share files with users (email-based)

-Via private link
+Generate private share link

-View shared files under “Files Shared With Me”
+Shared users see files under Files Shared With Me

-Logout to end session
+Unauthorized users are blocked

-🔌 API Endpoints (Overview)
+🔌 API Endpoints
 Authentication
 POST /api/auth/register
 POST /api/auth/login